-1 2/21/2023 - Hearing

-purchase energy from LIPA as needed and sell excess energy back to LIPA at the same rate, which purchases and sales offsetting each other to some degree.
-Excess energy sold to the utility in one month yields bill credits that can offset excess purchases in the later month.
-Thus, such customers can, on average, end up with small or even zero bills.

-The proposed time-of-day rate complicates this process.
-Since energy purchased from or sold to the utility is purchased or sold at the particular rate and forced at the time the purchase or sale is made.
-And further, energy purchases and sales made during a different rate period cannot be mixed.
-Bill credits earned in one period cannot be used to offset consumption in another period.

-Solar panels facing south produce the bulk of their energy during daylight hours, mostly before 3:00 in the afternoon, with some seasonal and adjustments, as well as which way the house is exactly facing.
-Only a small fraction is produced between 3:00 and l 2/21/2023 - Hearing
+1 2/21/2023 - Hearing 2 purchase energy from LIPA as needed and sell 3 excess energy back to LIPA at the same rate, which purchases and sales offsetting each 4 5 other to some degree.
+Excess energy sold to 6 the utility in one month yields bill credits 7 that can offset excess purchases in the later month.
+Thus, such customers can, on average, 8 9 end up with small or even zero bills.
+10 The proposed time-of-day rate 11 complicates this process.
+Since energy 12 purchased from or sold to the utility is purchased or sold at the particular rate and 13 14 forced at the time the purchase or sale is made.
+And further, energy purchases and sales 15 16 made during a different rate period cannot be 17 mixed.
+Bill credits earned in one period 18 cannot be used to offset consumption in 19 another period.
+20 Solar panels facing south produce the bulk of their energy during daylight hours, 21 22 mostly before 3:00 in the afternoon, with some 23 seasonal and adjustments, as well as which way the house is exactly facing.
+Only a small 24 25 fraction is produced between 3:00 and

-7:00 p.m.
-The customer may well use more than that amount of energy preparing dinner in the evening.
-Under the proposed TOD rates, excess energy produced during the daytime, which is in the off-peak period, will earn credits that can be used against future use only in the off-peak period, or otherwise redeemed for cash when the solar system has been in place for 20 years.
+1 2/21/2023 - Hearing 2 7:00 p.m.
+The customer may well use more than 3 that amount of energy preparing dinner in the 4 evening.
+Under the proposed TOD rates, excess 5 energy produced during the daytime, which is 6 in the off-peak period, will earn credits that 7 can be used against future use only in the 8 off-peak period, or otherwise redeemed for 9 cash when the solar system has been in place 10 for 20 years.
+11 At the same time, the customer will 12 be receiving bills that must be paid in real 13 dollars for energy used during the peak 14 period, 3:00 to 7:00, that is in excess of 15 what is produced in that period.
+Thus, 16 switching from current flat rate to a 17 time-of-day rate will cost this customer real 18 money, we're talking solar customers only.
+19 Thus, shall have no reason to switch to a 20 time-of-day rate, shall choose to remain on 21 her flat rate, and being on a flat rate with a 22 \$0 net bill shall have no incentive to move 23 any of her usage from the period with the 24 largest greenhouse gas emissions per kilowatt 25 hour consumed, $3:00$ to $7:00$, to one of lesser

-At the same time, the customer will be receiving bills that must be paid in real dollars for energy used during the peak period, 3:00 to 7:00, that is in excess of what is produced in that period.
-Thus, switching from current flat rate to a time-of-day rate will cost this customer real money, we're talking solar customers only.
-Thus, shall have no reason to switch to a time-of-day rate, shall choose to remain on her flat rate, and being on a flat rate with a \$0 net bill shall have no incentive to move any of her usage from the period with the largest greenhouse gas emissions per kilowatt hour consumed, 3:00 to 7:00, to one of lesser when the customer has both solar panels and a plug-in electric auto.
-The time to charge this auto that has the most greenhouse gas emissions from electric generation is the nighttime, that's the super off-peak period, from 10:00 at night to 6:00 in the morning.
-It would make perfect sense for any customer without solar panels to charge their EV in this period, since by design it has the lowest electric rates.
+1 2/21/2023 - Hearing 2 emissions which I just discussed.
+3 Situation becomes even more grotesque when the customer has both solar panels and a 4 5 plug-in electric auto.
+The time to charge 6 this auto that has the most greenhouse gas 7 emissions from electric generation is the nighttime, that's the super off-peak period, 8 9 from 10:00 at night to 6:00 in the morning.
+10 It would make perfect sense for any customer 11 without solar panels to charge their EV in 12 this period, since by design it has the lowest electric rates.
+13